 When it comes to paintbrushes, you usually get what you pay for.

 In this article, we’re going to help you understand the fundamentals so you can make the right choice.

-If you are using alkyd paint or a finish that requires thinner in the cleanup process, choose brushes with natural bristles.
-If you are applying latex paint or a finish that is water-based, choose brushes with synthetic bristles as natural bristles lose their integrity when wet.
+If you are using alkyd paint or a finish that requires paint thinner or a solvent in the cleanup process, choose brushes that have natural bristles.
+They cost more but they apply the paint more smoothly and evenly.

 Nylon paintbrushes will not wear out as readily, but they do not hold up as well when the temperature climbs.

 When buying brushes, don’t skimp on quality because it will show in the results.
-Look for many different lengths of bristles that are split at the ends (this allows the brush to hold more paint), packed tightly, and secured into a wooden handle with epoxy, not glue.
+Look for many different lengths of bristles that are split at the ends (this allows the brush to hold more paint).
+Bristles should be packed tightly and secured into a wooden handle with epoxy, not glue.

 Before purchasing, hold the brush as you would when painting.
-Make sure it is a comfortable weight.
-Fan the bristles to make sure there are no gaps, and “bounce” the tip of the brush to test for springiness.
+Make sure the brush is a comfortable weight and the grip feels good.